-In each of these cases, service user counts can be estimated by using the statistical linkage key.
-All counts of the number of service users depend on the accuracy of the statistical linkage key.
-A linkage key is considered to be invalid if any, or all, parts of the key are missing (excluding sex).
-To link records within the DS NMDS, the statistical linkage key components of each record for a service received are compared electronically with the statistical linkage keys are assumed to belong to the same individual service user and are linked.
+In each of these cases, service user counts were estimated by using the statistical linkage key.
+All counts of the number of service users were dependent on the accuracy of the statistical linkage key.
+A linkage key was considered to be invalid if any, or all, parts of the key were missing (excluding sex).
+To link records within the DS NMDS, the statistical linkage key components of each record for a service received were compared electronically with the statistical linkage key components of all other records.
+Records that had matching statistical linkage keys were assumed to belong to the same individual service user and were linked.

-As with all collections that use a statistical linkage key to identify service users, a small degree of mis-identification is expected.
-That is, because the statistical linkage key is not a unique identifier, there is a small probability that some of the linked records do not belong to the same individual, and, conversely, that some records that did not link do belong to the same individual.
-Records with missing or invalid statistical linkage keys cannot be linked to other records, and so must be treated as belonging to separate individual service users.
-This might result in the number of service users being slightly overestimated.
-In 2017-18, 0.3% of records had an invalid statistical linkage key.
+As with all collections that use a statistical linkage key to identify service users, a small degree of mis-identification was expected.
+That is, because the statistical linkage key was not a unique identifier, there was a small probability that some of the linked records did not belong to the same individual, and, conversely, that some records that did not link did belong to the same individual.
+Records with missing or invalid statistical linkage keys could not be linked to other records, and were treated as belonging to separate individual service users.
+This might have resulted in the number of service users being slightly overestimated.
+In 2018-19, 0.4% of records had an invalid statistical linkage key.

-Service type outlet and service user participation rates, as well as the response rates to various data items, need to be considered when interpreting data.
-These vary across years and jurisdictions.
+Service type outlet and service user participation rates, as well as the response rates to various data items, were considered when interpreting data.
+These varied across years and jurisdictions.
 Data can be considered more reliable as participation and response rates increase.

-Jurisdictions report their service type outlet participation rates-the number of outlets that contributed to the DS NMDS collection compared with the total number of outlets in the jurisdiction.
-While every effort is made to incorporate responses from all service type outlets provided under the NDA, each year a small number are not included.
+Jurisdictions reported their service type outlet participation rates-the number of outlets that contributed to the DS NMDS collection compared with the total number of outlets in the jurisdiction.
+While every effort was made to incorporate responses from all service type outlets provided under the NDA, each year a small number were not included.

-Likewise, it is recognised that some outlets do not report on all service users, due to administration or other errors, and it is not possible to accurately estimate the number of service users who might be missing from the data as a result.
-All service type outlets are required to estimate the number of service users they helped over the year; however, analysis of these estimates and comparison with jurisdictional reports indicate that such estimations can be of poor quality.
+Likewise, it was recognised that some outlets did not report on all service users, due to administration or other errors, and it was not possible to accurately estimate the number of service users who might have been missing from the data as a result.
+All service type outlets were required to estimate the number of service users they helped over the year; however, analysis of these estimates and comparison with jurisdictional reports indicated that such estimations can be of poor quality.

-Non-response rates to data items can vary across jurisdictions and years.
+In some instances, non-response rates to data items varied across jurisdictions and years.
 High levels of non-response reduce the validity and reliability of data, and items with high proportions should be considered with care, especially when comparing data across jurisdictions and collection years.
-These generally occur when a service user or service type outlet does not provide/collect information on a service user, or when information cannot be derived by statistical linkage processes.
-In some instances, particular service types are not required to submit data for all measures.
+For the DS NMDS, these generally occurred when a service user or service type outlet did not provide/collect information on a service user, or when information could not be derived by statistical linkage processes.
+In some instances, particular service types were not required to submit data for all measures.

 Tabular information on the response rates, participation rates, and the validity and completeness of the statistical linkage key are provided in the supplementary tables to the annual DS NMDS bulletins.
-DS NMDS data are collated and published annually by the AIHW.